 A Canadian trademark application can be opposed by a third party after examination but before allowance.
 The Canadian trademark opposition process is complex and analogous to litigation.
 Learn more about the process of opposing a Canadian trademark application (and overcoming opposition) here.

-A Canadian trademark registration is valid for an intial period of 15 years, and be renewed for successive 15 year periods indefinitely.
+A Canadian trademark registration is valid for an initial period of 10 years, and be renewed for successive 10 year periods indefinitely.
 By and large, enforcing and defending your trademark rights, and making money from your trademark, is an entirely private affair in Canada (ie. the ‘police’ or ‘the state’ will not help you to enforce your rights), and disputes are resolved by civil litigation in either the Federal or Provincial courts.